drcwiseman/wonderfulbook/replit.md

 # Wonderful Books

 ## Overview
 Wonderful Books is a subscription-based digital reading platform, similar to Netflix, offering a curated collection of self-improvement and educational books.
 It features a 3-tiered subscription model: a 7-day free trial (3 books), a Basic Plan (£5.99/month for 10 books), and a Premium Plan (£9.99/month for unlimited books).
 The platform provides comprehensive reading functionalities like progress tracking, bookmarks, and an Apple Books-inspired PDF reader.
 It also includes a robust admin panel for subscription and content management.
-The platform now includes Progressive Web App (PWA) capabilities with offline reading functionality, allowing users to download books for offline access.
 The platform aims to deliver a premium, engaging reading experience with a focus on transformational literature, utilizing easyJet's signature bright orange and clean white design.

 ## User Preferences
 Preferred communication style: Simple, everyday language.